The Abominable Snowman (film): Reception

 Critical views of the film in the years since its release generally consider it to be one of the lesser films in the Hammer and Nigel Kneale canon.
 Critic Bill Warren finds it to be "an intelligent but commonplace adventure thriller with the Yeti little more than background figures ... a little too ponderous and hence unexciting".
 Similarly, John Baxter felt that "in recreating a peak in the Himalayas, the set designer had more control over the film than the director, and despite some tense action the story drags".
 Baxter acknowledged, however, that the film exercises "a certain eerie influence", a view echoed by Hammer historians Marcus Hearn and Alan Barnes that "the film conveys a taut, paranoid atmosphere; set largely in wide open spaces, it's remarkably claustrophobic in scale".

 Nigel Kneale's biographer, Andy Murray, finds the film "eerie and effective" and also suggests the scenes of the expedition members calling out to their lost colleagues across the wastelands influenced similar scenes in The Blair Witch Project (1999).

 Leslie Halliwell said: "A thin horror film with intelligent scripting: more philophisizing and characterization than suspense.
 The briefly glimsped Yeti are disappointing creations."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "Tensely directed by Val Guest, the film uses eerie claustrophobia to convey a taut paranoid atmosphere that makes you overlook the fakeness of the studio-built mountains."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Devently made shocker misses out on the chills."

 Home media

 In addition to standalone releases, the film can be found as part of the 3-DVD box set Superstars of Horror: Volume 1: Peter Cushing (Umbrella Entertainment, 2005).

+An Ultra HD Blu-ray is due to released on 28 September 2026.